 Phil Hartman

-In 1986, Hartman joined the NBC sketch comedy show Saturday Night Live (SNL) as a cast member, and stayed for eight seasons until 1994.
+In 1986, Hartman joined the NBC sketch comedy show Saturday Night Live (SNL) as a cast member and stayed for eight seasons.
 Nicknamed "Glue" for his ability to hold the show together and help other cast members, he won a Primetime Emmy Award for his SNL work in 1989.
-He also starred as Bill McNeal in the sitcom NewsRadio, voiced Lionel Hutz and Troy McClure on The Simpsons, and appeared in supporting roles in the films Houseguest, Sgt.
-Bilko, Jingle All the Way, and Small Soldiers.
+After leaving SNL in 1994, Hartman starred as Bill McNeal in the sitcom NewsRadio.
+He also voiced Lionel Hutz and Troy McClure on The Simpsons, and appeared in the films Houseguest (1995), Sgt.
+Bilko (1996), Jingle All the Way (1996), and Small Soldiers (1998).

 Biography from the Wikipedia article Phil Hartman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.